Ben-G/Website/content/post/20-beware-of-uikit-visitors.md

 #### Running the Example App on 32-Bit Mode

-**Update:**: *I have gotten feedback from multiple readers, that Hopper works just as well in 64-Bit mode, and actually makes accessing arguments easier.
+**Update:** *I have gotten feedback from multiple readers, that Hopper works just as well in 64-Bit mode, and actually makes accessing arguments easier.
 For my next disassembly adventure I will try 64 instead of 32-Bit.*

 As a first step, let's ensure that our app runs in **32-Bit** mode in the simulator.
 This architecture is known as **i386**.
 We choose to run the app in 32-Bit mode since i386 has a simpler way of passing function arguments (which will come in handy shortly).
 In Xcode 7 the easiest way to run on the i386 architecture is to select the *iPad 2* simulator.